 - Anti-inflammatory medicines

-- Workplace changes to improve your seating and how you use equipment
+- Workplace changes to improve your seating and how you use your computer or other equipment

 - Wrist splints